SJCooper/lets-go-walkies/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Validator Testing

+MAKE SURE TO DO THE VALIDATOR CHECKS AGAIN ONCE ALL SITE FEATURES ARE IMPLIMENTED!!!!!!

 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)